RobinChao/human_activity/README.md

 ## Human Activity Prediction Using Smartphones Data
-Could you predict human behavior using smartphone accelerometer and gyroscope data?
+Can we predict human behavior using smartphone accelerometer and gyroscope data?
 We can try, using the [Human Activity Recognition Using Smartphones Data Set](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) from UC Irvine.

 Accelerator and gyroscope data from a Samsung Galaxy S II smartphone was measured for 30 subjects performing six activites.
 The smartphone data contained 561 variable columns.
 Each subject repeated the activities over 50 times, resulting in over 10,000 rows of data.
 Data was split into 21 subjects for training data and 9 subjects for test data.
 The six activities were:
 + *WALKING*